 Steady increases in CPU core speeds continue to extend the range of applications for computer-based solutions, resulting in the creation of ever more responsive systems.
 At these higher core speeds, on-chip cache architectures are used to prevent the CPU from stalling when accessing relatively slow off-chip memory.
 In normal operation, most fetch-execute cycles occur internally, guaranteeing the execution of the maximum instructions per second.
 However, this also serves to hide the state of executing code from the user.
-Given the fact that it is not possible to directly monitor the execution of code within such a CPU when it is running at full speed, is it possible to guarantee and control the performance of Real-Time software on these cache-based CPU architectures?
+Given the fact that it is not possible to directly monitor the execution of code within such a CPU when running at full speed, is it possible to guarantee and control the performance of Real-Time software on cache-based CPU architectures?

-This paper investigates this issue by first offering a definition of Real-Time software, together with a discussion on what must be done to prove that the system will meet its performance objectives in all circumstances.
-In addition, the range of software performance monitoring techniques that are currently available will be discussed, together with a summary of the pros and cons of each measurement technique.
-The conclusion of this paper is that it is close to impossible to make deterministic software performance measurements using traditional techniques on a CPU that heavily utilizes on-chip cache, so it is therefore almost impossible to guarantee the performance of Real-Time software based on these styles of microprocessor architectures unless new measurement techniques are utilized.
+This paper investigates this issue by first offering a definition of Real-Time software, together with a discussion on what must be measured to prove that the system will meet its performance objectives in all circumstances.
+The range of currently available software performance monitoring technologies and techniques currently available will be discussed, together with a summary of the pros and cons of each measurement technique.